 Gambas al Pil Pil

-Originally, this dish came from Spain, but the Chilean preparation method has changed it a bit, and it is spread in some areas of the country.
-It contains shrimp tails cooked with oil, garlic and salt.
+This dish originally came from Spain, but the Chilean preparation method has changed it a bit, and it is spread in some areas of the country.
+It contains shrimp tails cooked with oil, garlic, and salt.

-It is great to know that Chile has become one of the best destinations to visit around the world in the last few years, and we hope that this article gave you all the information you needed.
+It is excellent to know that Chile has become one of the best destinations to visit worldwide in the last few years, and we hope this article gave you all the information you needed.